mikewongtkd/freescoretkd/trunk/docs/design.md

 The top-level widget retrieves division data from the server using the HTML 5 javascript object `EventSource`; the server responds using SSE.
 Currently the SSE is powered by CGI/Perl; it previously was using a PHP page.
 In the future, moving completely to Mojolicious may give better performance.

 Each subwidget then receives a subset of the division data; just enough for the subwidget to do its job.

+The preference is to have the back-end do the heavy lifting of calculations to reduce client-side effort.
+This means that UI updates are handled client-side, wheras system information (judge voting, scoring, etc.) must be transmitted via AJAX and the underlying objects updated and re-broadcasted via SSE.

 #### Back-end Architecture